Water cannon: Dye

 In 1997 pink dye was reportedly added to the water used by South Korean and Indonesian police to disperse a riot.
 The implication is that they might use this mark to make it easier to arrest rioters later.
 The United Kingdom, which had sold the water cannon to Indonesia, condemned this practice (although the Royal Ulster Constabulary had used a water cannon with purple dye during The Troubles in Northern Ireland) but later approved the sale of further water cannons to them.
-Most modern water cannons are also capable of adding tear gas to the stream.

 Electrified water jet

 In 2004 Jaycor Tactical Systems was experimenting with additives (salt and additives to reduce the breakup of the stream into droplets) that would allow electricity to be conducted through water.
 They have demonstrated delivery from a distance of up to 20 feet, but have not yet tested the device on people.

 Although referred to as an electrified water cannon, this experiment involved a water jet much less powerful than a water cannon.